GameLauncherCloud/GameLauncherCloud-UnityExtension/DEVELOPER.md

 - **Development:** Use test API keys from local database
 - **Staging:** Use staging API keys from staging.app.gamelauncher.cloud
-- **Production:** Use production API keys from app.gamelaunchercloud.com
+- **Production:** Use production API keys from app.gamelauncher.cloud

 The extension automatically connects to the correct backend based on the selected environment.